ArikReuter/TopicGPT/README.md

 - Addition of new topics based on keywords
 - Deletion of topics

-It is further possible, to directly interact with TopicGPT via prompting and without explicitly calling  functions - a GPT autonomously decides which functionality to use).
+It is further possible, to directly interact with TopicGPT via prompting and without explicitly calling  functions - an LLM autonomously decides which functionality to use.

 ## Installation